History of the Jews in Wieluń: Key dates in the history of Wielun's Jewish community

 1939: On 1 September, at 5:30 am (local time), Wielun is the first town in Poland to be attacked by the German air force, with 80% of the town destroyed; 1,200 people die and 400 are injured.
 The destruction of the synagogue is completed by the Germans as part of the town's subsequent occupation.
 Rabbi Henoch Gad Justman decided to flee with his family and remaining community.

 1940 (December): There are 4,050 Jews in Wielun (including 450 refugees from other parts of the country/district).

 1942: The remaining Jews of Wielun are deported to the Nazi extermination camp of Chelmno: the end of 1942 coincides with the end of Wielun's Jewish community, as such.

-1944: The very last Jewish residents are deported and/or killed by the Nazis.

 A succinct English language description of the war years, based on original German and survivor sources, can be found in Yad Vashem's Encyclopedia of Camps and Ghettos.

 1945: A small group of Jews (up to 100) try to re-establish a Jewish community in Wielun.
 However, in the face of open — and sometimes violent — hostility on the part of the local Poles (according to detailed accounts in the Memorial Book), they soon leave the town, never to return.

 There has been no Jewish community in Wielun since 1945.
 Descendants of the Jews of Wielun can be found in North America, in Western Europe, and in Israel, among other parts of the world.
 There is an active Wielun Association in Tel Aviv (Israel) and there is also one in the United States.